Top 5 4th Quarter Trades of Na - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Nationwide Asset Management LLC reduced their investment in NAS:ACWI by 7,900 shares.
-The trade had a 1.05% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $83.65000000000001.
+Nationwide Fund Advisors reduced their investment in BATS:GOVT by 499,308 shares.
+The trade had a 1.16% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $22.65.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.